dugost/capacoa-artsdata-usermeta/README.md

 This is a Wordpress plugin that adds additional fields to the WP REST User API so CAPACOA member organizations can be uploaded to Artsdata.

-This plug-in is for CAPACOA only.
+This plugin is for CAPACOA only.

 Here is an example call to get a list of 50 users: